 Students may contact Public Safety at any time regarding an incident, lost property, or other campus concern.
-The emergency number is 860-685-3333 and non-emergency is 860-685-2345.
+The emergency number is 860.685.3333 and non-emergency is 860.685.2345.

-Equal Opportunity and Nondiscrimination Statements
+Equal Opportunity Statement

-Wesleyan University is fully committed to a policy of equal opportunity and nondiscrimination throughout the University and to this end abides by all applicable federal, state, and local laws pertaining to nondiscrimination and fair employment practices.
-The University does not discriminate on the basis of race, color, religion, national or ethnic origin, age, disability, veteran status, sex, marital status, sexual orientation, gender identity, or gender expression.
-For more information about Wesleyan's equal opportunity and affirmative action policies, visit the Office of Affirmative Action's website, wesleyan.edu/affirm.
+Wesleyan University is fully committed to a policy of equal opportunity throughout the University, and to this end abides by all applicable federal, state, and local laws pertaining to non-discrimination and fair employment practices.

+Accordingly, the University recruits, hires, trains, promotes and educates individuals without regard to race, color, religion, national or ethnic origin, age, disability, veteran status, sex, marital status, sexual orientation, gender identity or gender expression.
+Wesleyan University administers all personnel action such as compensation, benefits, transfers, layoffs, return from layoffs, education, tuition assistance, and social and recreational programs without regard to race, color, religion, national or ethnic origin, age, disability, veteran status, sex, marital status, sexual orientation, gender identity or gender expression.